HoTuMinh/Natural-Language-Processing/practice/assignment1_report.md

 3. visualize the word embeddings using t-SNE

 ### Linkies
-- I first learned about WordEmbeddings [here](https://www.youtube.com/watch?v=viZrOnJclY0), but to understand that video you need to have a basic understanding of neural network, gradien descent, and backpropagation first, which I high recommend [this website ](https://www.3blue1brown.com/topics/neural-networks)
+- I first learned about WordEmbeddings [here](https://www.youtube.com/watch?v=viZrOnJclY0), but to understand that video you need to have a basic understanding of neural network, gradien descent, and backpropagation first, which I high recommend [this website](https://www.3blue1brown.com/topics/neural-networks)
 - A reference, highly inefficient implementation is [here](https://colab.research.google.com/drive/1hBg2sCULriPmsCuht5oBhwLvk8ADjoxP?usp=sharing)
 - [dataset](https://huggingface.co/datasets/Salesforce/wikitext/tree/main)

 ### Todos
 - [ ] dive deeper into **Continuous Bag of Words**, **Skip Gram**, and **negative sampling**
-- [ ] find out how the big models are doing it?
+- [ ] find out how the big models are doing it (there own methods? how many parameters are they using? what model are they using?)